sivan89/Basic-Terraform/README.md

 EC2InstanceCreation -- updated backend block with AWS S3
-Import -- import from AWS using import command and to be continued in future there platform(here AWS) DataSourceBlock -- data source to access information about an existing resource
+Import -- import from AWS using import command and to be continued in future there platform(here AWS) DataSourceBlock -- data source to access information about an existing resource Functions -- commands
+Modules -- Local Modules
+Expressions_functions -- Terraform Functions
+Expressions_functions_if -- terraform Dynamic Expressions (if and for )

 Azure